Outdoor LED lights

 LED shed lights are typically solar-powered modules where you place a small solar panel on an outside wall or on the shed roof, facing the main path of the sun, and the light itself at the doorway to, or inside, the shed, so you can find what you're looking for.
 Note that if your problem is insufficient lighting during daylight - say your shed is surrounded by trees, as ours is - a less technological solution may be to replace part of the roof with translucent plastic roofing material.
 This makes sense especially if you're building a new shed or redoing the roof.
 But it is surely less work to just throw a self-contained LED shed light onto the shed than rip off an existing roof and rebuild it.

 LED garage lights are higher capacity than LED shed lights.
-I discuss both LED and fluorescent garage lights on another page, Fluorescent garage lights.
-You can go from a simple replacement of an existing 24" or 48" fluorescent tube with an equivalent, but more efficient, LED tube, or you can install a solar unit.
+I discuss both LED and fluorescent garage lights on another page, LED garage lights.
+You can go from a simple replacement of an existing 24″ or 48″ fluorescent tube with an equivalent, but more efficient, LED tube, or you can install a solar unit.

 LED lights to spice up the setting